andrew/ultimate-awesome/README.md

 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
+- [awesome-agent-skills](https://github.com/kodustech/awesome-agent-skills) - A curated list of Agent Skills and capabilities for AI agents.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-browsers](https://github.com/krzysztofkozyra021/awesome-browsers) - List of browsers-related topics.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.